-Delineated and defined public open spaces with human-scaled architectural and urban design elements that will elicit feelings of security and comfort.
+Provide delineated and defined public open spaces with human-scaled architectural and urban design elements that will elicit feelings of security and comfort.

-Adaptability
+Adaptability and Flexibility

-Anticipate spaces to be used in a variety of ways: from large gatherings for programmed events, to small impromptu encounters and socializing, to solitary, quiet contemplation; throughout the day and night and through all seasons.
+Anticipate spaces to be used in a variety of ways: from programmed events, to small impromptu encounters and socializing, to solitary, quiet contemplation; throughout the day, into the evenings and throughout all seasons.

-Comfort and Security
+Comfort and Safety